itzCozi/devbox/docs/src/content/docs/docs/cli.md

 **Behavior:**
 - When a project is specified, only that environment is updated
 - With no project, all registered projects are updated
-- Pulls the latest base image, recreates the container with current devbox.json config, and re-runs setup commands
+- Pulls the latest base image, recreates the box with current devbox.json config, and re-runs setup commands

 **Options:**
 - None currently.
 Uses your existing configuration in `devbox.json` if present.